wkumari/draft-wkumari-dnsop-ttl-stretching/README.md

    bread".

-   [Ed: This is the primary point of the document / question -- if you cannot reach the authorative nameservers (perhaps they are under a DoS, perhaps they were unplugged, you cannot really tell) it is better to use the last known (and perhaps outdated) information, or is it better for the domain to do dark?
-I tihnk the former, but this is a significant change to the meaning / semantics of TTLs).
+   [Ed: This is the primary point of the document / question -- if you cannot reach the authoritative nameservers (perhaps they being DoS- ed, perhaps they were unplugged, you cannot really tell) it is better to use the last known (and perhaps outdated) information, or is it better for the domain to go dark?
+I think the former, but this is a significant change to the meaning / semantics of TTLs).

 1.1.
 Requirements notation